r-fairhurst/MeetnSleep/README.md

 the file should now be at path "src/main/llms/KEY.env"

 - To submit a transcript for summarization, click on the "Summaries" button from the main page.
 This will take you to the summarization page.
-- On the summarization page, you can submit a transcript by clicking the "Upload & Summerize" button.
+- On the summarization page, you can submit a transcript by clicking the "Upload & Summarize" button.
 This will take you to the submit transcript page.
     - Currently the only way to submit a transcript is by uploading a .srt file.
 You can do this by clicking the "Choose File" button and selecting the file you want to upload. it has to be a .srt file that it will look for

 - once sumitted wait until you see "success: true" on the page